-The Privacy Officer’s Guide to Personal Information Protection and Electronic Documents Act, 2020 Edition
+The Privacy Officer’s Guide to the Personal Information Protection and Electronic Documents Act, 2024 Edition

 Détails des produits